TheSpareTire177/Enable-disable-file-extension/README.md

 ---

-This tool is ideal for developers and teams who need a quick, safe, and user-friendly way to manage file availability in their projects.

----

 ## How to Compile and Run (Windows)

-### Without an IDE
 1. Ensure you have the [.NET SDK](https://dotnet.microsoft.com/download) installed (version 9.0 or later).
 2. Open a terminal (PowerShell or Command Prompt).
 3. Navigate to the project directory: